wovalle/fireorm/README.md

 ### Release a new version

-This repo uses [Sematic Release](https://github.com/semantic-release/semantic-release) to automatically release new versions as soon as they land on master.
+This repo uses [Semantic Release](https://github.com/semantic-release/semantic-release) to automatically release new versions as soon as they land on master.

 Commits must follow [Angular's Git Commit Guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).